Embodied LLM Agents Learn to Cooperate in Organized Teams: Introduction

 This paper investigates the collaborative potential of LLM agents working in teams.
 Drawing on prior studies in human collaboration from cognitive and economic perspectives, there is potential for organizations to be redesigned to more effectively manage the limited attention span within teams, as suggested by \citet{simon1971designing}, and mitigate individual limitations and enhance overall team performance, as highlighted by \citet{van1999decentralized} and \citet{velez2023humans}.
 Specifically, we study two research questions.
 First, \emph{what role do organizational structures play in multi-LLM-agent systems?} Second, \emph{how can we optimize these organizational structures to support efficient multi-agent coordination?} By leveraging AutoGen~\cite{wu2023autogen}, a generic multi-agent conversation framework, we develop a framework for studying how to best organize embodied LLM agents to communicate and collaborate in physical/simulated non-text environments~\cite{zhang_building_2023}.
 Our framework offers the flexibility to prompt and organize LLM agents into various team structures, facilitating versatile inter-agent communication.
 It also serves as a testbed to empirically evaluate the traditional ideas proposed in the organization theory literature.

 Our initial experiments in this setting reveal that uncoordinated LLM agents often send redundant and repetitive messages and interrupt others' actions, leading to chaos (see Fig.~\ref{bad examples} and Appendix~\ref{sec:bad:case}).
-To remedy these issues, we explore organizational structures that allow multiple LLM agents to collaborate and complete a common task efficiently.
+To remedy these issues, we explore organizational structures, i.e., the dynamics of information exchange, that allow multiple LLM agents to collaborate and complete a common task efficiently.

 The first organizational structure we explore is a {\em hierarchy}, a classic object of study in organizational theory \cite{march1958organizations,radner1993organization,chisholm1992coordination,bolton1994firm,garicano2000hierarchies,dodds2003information}.
 With a designated leader, LLM agents work more efficiently and collaboratively.
 For the example of a three-agent team, imposing a leader improves efficiency by up to 30\% with almost no extra communication cost (up to 3\%), consistent with findings for human organizations \cite{dodds2003information}.
 This also holds true in five-agent cases.
 Further, LLM agents demonstrated the potential to elect their own leader and adjust leadership dynamically via communication.
 With proper organizations, LLM agents exhibit a variety of cooperative behaviors that mimic humans.
-For example, agents can provide constructive suggestions and seek help from others; they can also execute appropriate interactions for a hierarchy such as reporting back on task progress; see Figures \ref{cooperation examples} and \ref{Behavior ratio} and Appendix~\ref{sec:good:case}.
+For example, agents can provide constructive suggestions and seek help from others; they can also execute appropriate interactions for a hierarchy such as reporting back on task progress; see Figures \ref{cooperation examples}, \ref{Behavior ratio} and Appendix~\ref{sec:good:case}.
 We also tested human-agent collaboration, and observe that, unsurprisingly, human leaders are much better at coordinating a team of agents when compared to AI agents.

-In addition to testing existing organizational structures, we explore the use of LLMs to improve the organization prompt.
-To this end, we develop a {\em Criticize-Reflect} framework, adopting a dual LLM architecture, to reflect on the team performance and generate improved and novel organization prompts.
-Through this iterative process, our LLM agents spontaneously form novel, effective team structures, leading to reduced communication costs and improved efficiency; see Figures \ref{Iteration of optimization} and \ref{comm fig}.
+In addition to testing existing organizational structures, we explore the use of LLMs to improve the organizational prompts.
+To this end, we develop a {\em Criticize-Reflect} framework, adopting a dual LLM architecture, to reflect on the team performance and generate improved and novel organizational prompts.
+Through this iterative process, our LLM agents spontaneously form novel, effective team structures, leading to reduced communication cost and improved efficiency; see Figures \ref{Iteration of optimization} and \ref{comm fig}.